Own Blood Treatment

 Especially for hair loss patients, the mental carousel is constantly turning at the sight of these ideals of beauty.
 Am I not as beautiful with less hair?
 Fortunately, the agonizing mental gyroscope can be easily stopped.
 The PRP treatment brings our psyche to a halt.

-PRP therapy, or vampire lifting, gently and naturally jumpstarts stagnant hair growth.
-With the help of the rich growth factors in the so-called Platelet Rich Plasma, it gets the tired hair roots going again.
 Best of all, the power package found in red blood cells works wonders not only on the scalp, but also on acne, wrinkles and scars.
 Sounds interesting, huh?
 Let us introduce you to the PRP treatment in more detail.

 Typical Applications of PRP Treatment